-21-02 - Segregation of Duties Over Receipting Function
+22-02 - Segregation of Duties Over Receipting Function

-- Condition-One of the basic tenets of a sound internal control is the segregation of incompatible duties among employees.
+Condition-One of the basic tenets of a sound internal control is the segregation of incompatible duties among employees.
 The premise is that to minimize control issues, duties should be segregated among employees so that individuals do not perform all of the accounting functions for a single area.
 During our audit of the Internal Accounts, we identified instances where the bookkeeper is the sole individual responsible for receiving cash, depositing cash, and recording transactions into the general ledger.
 This condition is common across internal accounts in school districts across the State of Florida and is not unique to the District.
-The District has recognized this weakness and has established and implemented controls to mitigate this risk, including monthly review and approval of the principal's report and the bank reconciliation by each principal and the Internal Audit Department. - Effect-Lack of proper separation of incompatible duties could result in errors and irregularities that go undetected for extended periods of time. - Recommendation-We recommend that the District continue its existing efforts to mitigate the segregation of duties issue, and continue to emphasize the importance of controls over cash receipting and bank deposits.
-Additionally, we recommend that each school assign an unrelated individual to cross-check total monies collected against the validated deposit slip after the deposits have been made.
+The District has recognized this weakness and has established and implemented controls to mitigate this risk, including monthly review and approval of the principal's report and the bank reconciliation by each principal and the Internal Audit Department.

+Effect-Lack of proper separation of incompatible duties could result in errors and irregularities that go undetected for extended periods of time.

+Recommendation-We recommend that the District continue its existing efforts to mitigate the segregation of duties issue and continue to emphasize the importance of controls over cash receipting and bank deposits.
+Additionally, we recommend that each school assign an unrelated individual to crosscheck total monies collected against the validated deposit slip after the deposits have been made.

-21-03 - Internal Accounts - Disbursements
+22-03 - Internal Accounts - Disbursements

-■ Condition-Per District Policies and Procedures related to disbursements, a purchase order shall be issued and approved electronically by the principal or his/her appointed designee (Level 2 approval) for individual item purchases over \$100 or more and invoice totals of \$500 or more, and, for purchases greater than \$1,500, by the District's purchasing department (Level 3 approval).
+Condition-Per District Policies and Procedures related to disbursements, a purchase order shall be issued and approved electronically by the principal or his/her appointed designee (Level 2 approval) for individual item purchases over \$100 or more and invoice totals of \$500 or more, and, for purchases greater than \$1,500, by the District's purchasing department (Level 3 approval).
 Purchase orders shall be submitted and approved prior to the purchases, and purchase amounts exceeding the approved purchase order amount should be accompanied by documentation supporting prior approval of the excess, and, where necessary, a revised approved purchase order.
-Additionally, obligations for goods and services shall be paid only upon receipt of the itemized invoice or receipt with the document signed and dated by the appropriate department head or designee, certifying receipt of merchandise or service, and supporting documentation for all transactions should be maintained at the location in a manner which allows for timely access to the supporting documents.
+Additionally, obligations for goods and services shall be paid only upon receipt of the itemized invoice or receipt with the document signed and dated by the appropriate department head or designee, certifying receipt of merchandise or service, and supporting documentation for all transactions should be maintained at the location in a manner which allows for timely access to the supporting documents and should be in agreement with the amount disbursed.
+Finally, disbursements should be coded to the appropriate general ledger accounts when entered into Skyward, and check data in Skyward should agree to the data printed on each physical check issued.

-For purchases made using a District-issued P-Card, all purchases should adhere to pre-established individual and aggregate monthly limits, should be supported by a p-card requisition form, and should not include sales tax, as the District is a tax-exempt entity.
-Additionally, sign in/sign out records should be maintained for all p-cards held at a given individual school/location.
+For purchases made using a District-issued p-card, all purchases should adhere to pre-established individual and aggregate monthly limits and should be supported by a p-card requisition form.
+Additionally, sign in/sign out records should be maintained for all p-cards held at a given individual school/location, and monthly p-card statements should be signed by the responsible reviewer indicating timely review and approval of transactional activity.